Position overviewPosition title: Professor of Law, Assistant Professor of Law

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.

-THE UNIVERSITY OF CALIFORNIA, LOS ANGELES, SCHOOL OF LAW invites applications from lateral candidates for full-time, tenured and tenure-track faculty positions expected to begin July 1, 2023.
-We seek candidates across all areas of law, with some areas of particular interest that include first year courses, Race and the Law, Business Law, Antitrust, Employment Law, Labor Law, Law and Technology, Intellectual Property, Law and Economics, American Indian Law, and International Law/Human Rights.
+THE UNIVERSITY OF CALIFORNIA, LOS ANGELES, SCHOOL OF LAW invites applications from lateral candidates for full-time, tenured and tenure-track faculty positions expected to begin July 1, 2024.
+We seek candidates across all areas of law, with some areas of particular interest that include Employment Law, Law and Economics, Human Rights, and Constitutional Law.
 We welcome candidates whose experience in teaching, research or community service has prepared them to contribute to a campus climate that supports equality and diversity and particularly those who have significant experience mentoring underrepresented students.

-All candidates must hold a J.D., Ph.D., or equivalent degree prior to date of employment.
+All candidates must hold a J.D., Ph.D., or equivalent degree in hand by July 1, 2024.
 Salary will be commensurate with qualifications and experience.
-Please apply online at https://recruit.apo.ucla.edu/JPF07718.
+Please apply online at https://recruit.apo.ucla.edu/JPF08713.
 Interested applicants should submit their most recently updated C.V., along with a list of references (contact information only), as well as a statement of contributions to diversity.
 Letters of reference do not need to be sent at this time.
 Optional materials that may be submitted include a cover letter; statement of current research and teaching interests; and a scholarly writing sample that best represents the kind of work you plan to do in the future.
 Early applications are encouraged.
-To ensure full consideration, please submit applications by Friday, September 30, 2022, however, applications will be accepted through Friday, May 26, 2023.
+To ensure full consideration, please submit applications by Friday, September 29, 2023, however, applications will be accepted through Friday, May 31, 2024.

 The University of California is committed to creating and maintaining a community dedicated to the advancement, application, and transmission of knowledge and creative endeavors through academic excellence, where all individuals who participate in University programs and activities can work and learn together in a safe and secure environment, free of violence, harassment, bullying and other demeaning behavior, discrimination, exploitation, or intimidation.
 With this commitment as well as a commitment to addressing all forms of academic misconduct, UCLA conducts targeted employment reference checks for finalists to whom departments or other hiring units would like to extend formal offers of appointment into Academic Senate faculty positions.
 The targeted employment reference checks involve contacting the finalists’ current and prior places of employment to ask whether there have been substantiated findings of misconduct that would violate the University’s Faculty Code of Conduct.
 To implement this process, UCLA requires all applicants for Academic Senate faculty positions to complete, sign, and upload the form entitled “Authorization to Release Information” into RECRUIT as part of their application.
 If the applicant does not include the signed authorization to release information with the application materials, the application will be considered incomplete.
 As with any incomplete application, the application will not receive further consideration.
 Although all applicants for faculty recruitments must complete the entire application, only finalists (i.e., those to whom the department or other hiring unit would like to extend a formal offer) considered for Academic Senate faculty positions will be subject to targeted employment reference checks.